jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

   - `ExpirationNotification` - sends an event to Amazon EventBridge when the specified expiration time is reached.
   - `NoChangeNotification` - sends an event to Amazon EventBridge when a parameter has not been modified for a specified period of time.

-# 3. SSM - Documents
+# 3. Documents

 - Documents can be in JSON or YAML.
 - We define parameters.
 - We define actions.
 - Many documents already exist in AWS.
+  TODO: DIAGRAM

-# 4. SSM - Run Command
+# 4. Run Command

 - Execute a document (= script) or just run a command.
 - Run command across multiple instances (using resource groups).